elunna/nerfhack-changelog/README.md

 ### Anti-magical items resist being enchanted (from SpliceHack)
 * If an item grants magic resistance, it will resist scrolls of enchant weapon and enchant armor.
 * The resistance is not absolute.
-* If the item's current enchantment is negative, it will accept the effect.
+* If the item's current enchantment is negative, it will always accept the enchantment.
-* If the item is 0 or greater, the chance of success for an enchantment effect is 1 in (n + 2), where n is the current enchantment.
+* If the item is +0 or greater, the chance of success for an enchantment effect is 1 in (n + 2), where n is the current enchantment.
+* Gray dragon scales can always be converted to dragon scale mail.

 ### Weapon changes
 #### Higher max weapon enchantment